HRizwan1/2019-team-06f/reports/sprint-04/report.md

 6. Responsive Design (In-progress):

 <p> Responsive Web Design is in progress.
 The overall goal is to make the website scale and adapt to multiple form factors and screen sizes, such as when using a smartphone or tablet.
 We have added media queries into the css file (style.css) based on expected screen sizes.
-We have also added styling to reposition, resize and hide elements.</p>
+We have also added styling to reposition, resize and hide elements.
+The framework being utilzed for responsive design is W3.CSS</p>

 ![mobileabout](images/mobileabout.png "MobileAbout")
 ![mobile](images/mobile.png "Mobile")